 What About Solar Festoon Lights?

-If you're throwing solar festoon lights out every few years because they failed, is that environmentally friendly?
+Is that environmentally friendly if you're throwing solar festoon lights out every few years because they failed?

 What If My Outdoor Area Has Nowhere To Attach Festoon Lights Too?

 Here is a quick video from me on how you can hang festoon lights.
-If you need more information, I am always there to help you out.
+If you need more information, I am always there to help.

 We Supply Festoon Hanging Kits With All The Parts You Need